Provable Accelerated Convergence of Nesterov's Momentum for Deep ReLU Neural Networks: Introduction

-\textbf{Convergence in neural network training.} Recent studies on the convergence guarantees of gradient-based methods in neural network training mainly focus on two techniques: the Neural Tangent Kernel \citep{jacot2020neural} and the mean-field analysis \citep{mei2019meanfield}.
-The NTK-based analysis builds upon the idea that, when the width approaches infinity, training neural networks behaves like training a kernel machine.
-Various techniques have been developed to control the error that occurs when the width becomes finite.
-In particular, \citep{du2018gradient} tracks the change of activation patterns in ReLU-based neural networks, and often requires a large over-parameterization.
-Later works improve the over-parameterization requirement by leveraging matrix concentration inequalities \citep{song2020quadratic} for a more fine-grained analysis on the change of Jacobians \citep{oymak2019moderate}, analyzing the functional approximation property \citep{su2019learning}, and building their analysis upon the separability assumption of the data in the reproducing Hilbert space of the neural network \citep{ji2020polylogarithmic}.
+\textbf{Convergence in neural network training.} The NTK-based analysis builds upon the idea that when the width approaches infinity, training neural networks behaves like training a kernel machine.
+Various techniques are developed to control the error when the width becomes finite.
+In particular, \citep{du2018gradient} tracks the change of activation patterns in ReLU-based neural networks and often requires a large over-parameterization.
+Later works improve the over-parameterization requirement by leveraging matrix concentration inequalities \citep{song2020quadratic}, performing fine-grained analysis on the change of Jacobians \citep{oymak2019moderate}, analyzing the functional approximation property \citep{su2019learning}, and building their analysis upon the separability assumption of the data in the reproducing Hilbert space of the neural network \citep{ji2020polylogarithmic}.
 Going beyond two-layer neural networks, \citet{allenzhu2019convergence, du2019gradient} analyze the convergence of gradient descent on deep neural networks under a large over-parameterization.
 In the meantime, the analysis was also extended to other training algorithms and settings, such as stochastic gradient descent \citep{oymak2019moderate,ji2020polylogarithmic,xu2021onepass,zou2018stochastic}, drop-out \citep{liao2022on,mianjy2020on}, federated training \citep{huang2021flntk}, and adversarial training \citep{li2022federated}.

-A noticeable line of work focuses on establishing that the PL condition is satisfied by neural networks, where the coefficient of the PL condition is based on the eigenvalue of the NTK matrix. \citep{nguyen2021ontheproof} shows the PL condition is satisfied by deep ReLU neural networks, by considering the dominance of the gradient with respect to the weight in the last layer. \citep{liu2020Loss} proves the PL condition by upper bounding the Hessian for deep neural networks with smooth activation functions. \citep{song2021subquadratic} further reduces the over-parameterization, while maintaining the PL condition, via the expansion of the activation function with the Hermite polynomials.
-Lastly, \citep{banerjee2023restricted} establishes the restricted strong convexity of neural networks within a sequence of ball-shaped regions, centered around the weights per iteration; yet, the coefficient of the strong convexity is not explicitly characterized in theory.
+A noticeable line of work focuses on establishing that the PL condition is satisfied by neural networks, where the coefficient of the PL condition is based on the eigenvalue of the NTK matrix. \cite{nguyen2021ontheproof} shows the PL condition is satisfied by deep ReLU neural networks by considering the dominance of the gradient with respect to the weight in the last layer. \cite{liu2020Loss} proves the PL condition by upper bounding the Hessian for deep neural networks with smooth activation functions. \cite{song2021subquadratic} further reduces the over-parameterization while maintaining the PL condition via the expansion of the activation function with the Hermite polynomials.
+Lastly, \cite{banerjee2023restricted} establishes the restricted strong convexity of neural networks within a sequence of ball-shaped regions centered around the weights per iteration; yet, the coefficient of the strong convexity is not explicitly characterized in theory.